Trade deadline preview: Juan Soto sweepstakes down to wire

 That wasn’t a certainty when Major League Baseball and the players’ union agreed to an expanded postseason format this spring.
 With 12 October spots available – and no more one-game wild-card rounds – some had concerns about whether there would be enough star power left among sellers to satisfy a potentially growing number of buyers.

-A quick glance at the standings shows at least 18 teams with legitimate playoff aspirations — 18 clubs that might benefit from Willson Contreras, Josh Bell or Frankie Montas, among others.
+A quick glance at the standings shows at least 18 teams with legitimate playoff aspirations – 18 clubs that might benefit from Willson Contreras, Josh Bell or J.D.
+Martinez, among others.
+Several teams made big moves Monday, with the Yankees acquiring Athletics starter Frankie Montas, the Padres picking up All-Star closer Josh Hader from the Brewers, and the Astros obtaining slugger Trey Mancini from the Orioles.

 With Soto, there could be even more bidders than that.